 At the core of the game, is selecting a roster of players from a real-world sport to form a fantasy team. once selected, the platform will use these selections, the operator’s algorithm to generate the performance of the fantasy team’s players and so calculate results for the game.

-This flexibility attracts a wide range of players, catering for those who want a short-term game as well as those who seek a longer term, in-depth experience with friends.
-The same platform can be used to run games across multiple sports, offering gamblers a single point of contact across a wide spread of sports, giving ease of betting and option for quick turn bets.
+This flexibility attracts a wide range of players, catering to those who want a short-term game as well as those who seek a longer-term, in-depth experience with friends.
+The same platform can be used to run games across multiple sports, offering gamblers a single point of contact across a wide spread of sports, giving ease of betting and an option for quick turn bets.

 Why Make The Jump To Virtual Sports?

 Whilst it is undeniable that there is a direct link between virtual and real-world sports, there are a number of differences between the two worlds which demonstrate the unique opportunities offered by virtual sports over traditional betting options.